 Here we have a JSON file called GenericDC.json.
 The below example shows how to configure it in case it is located Remotely under remote server path - http://172.16.4.191/CheckPoint/GenericDC.json or Locally under /tmp/GenericDC.json.

 On the creation window, we will give the name 'CheckPoint' to our object, enter the URL and click on 'Test Connection':

-Then our next step will be to create a new rule and to block all destinations to 'Boston-financial-lab'.
-So first we will click on the '+' button in the new rule under the destination column and import the Generic Data Center object we created before (as shown below):
+Then our next step is to create a new rule and to block all destinations to 'Boston-financial-lab'.
+First click the '+' button in the new rule under the destination column and import the Generic Data Center object we created before (as shown below):

-The import window will be open and there we will click on the '+' button on the left to the 'Boston-financial-lab' object (as shown below):
+The import window opens.
+Click the '+' button on the left to the 'Boston-financial-lab' object (as shown below):

 Our rule is ready (as shown below):

-All we need now is to perform Install Policy and all changes made to 'Boston-financial-lab' object under the JSON file will be updated automatically without policy installation.Relation between JSON file and Import windo
+All we need now is to perform Install Policy and all changes made to 'Boston-financial-lab' object under the JSON file are updated automatically without policy installation.Relation between JSON file and Import windo

 - "names" fields will be under the column 'Name'.